raganwald/JQuery-Combinators/README.md

     		.find(their_adjacent_selector(intersections));
     };

-It's also common to want to find a empty intersections given a selection:
+It's also common to want to find the empty intersections within a selection:

 		var empties = function (intersections) {
 			return intersections